ihmeuw/easylink/docs/source/concepts/pipeline_schema/index.rst

 by other links.
 Making these corrections outside the linkage model is not ideal, but this is the price paid in return for the simplicity of the pairwise approach.

+Clusters are also much more conducive to representing *other* structural constraints the analyst may have, such as a one-to-one link between two files.
+We expect that these constraints will typically be enforced during this step.

 **Examples:**